ocapn/ocapn/draft-specifications/CapTP Specification.md

 This MUST use the same gift ID (`gift-id`) as used in the [Depositing the gift](#depositing-the-gift) operation.
-Instead of including the `desc:import-object` or `desc:import-promise` of the object in the message, replace it with the `desc:handoff-give` created here.
+Instead of including the `desc:import-object` or `desc:import-promise` of the object in the message, replace it with the signed `desc:handoff-give` created here.

 The specifics of `desc:handoff-give` creation is described in [`desc:handoff-give` section](#desc-handoff-give).